mozilla/activate.mozilla.community/_pages/rust-hack.md

 [@rustlang]: https://twitter.com/rustlang

 ## Extra
-While the focus of this activity should be on these events, people can get more involved more involved with the Rust community after.
+While the focus of this activity should be on these events, people can get more involved with the Rust community after.

 * Follow up with attendees to highlight [more things happening in the community to get involved with](https://www.rust-lang.org/en-US/community.html)
 </div>